-The term DevOps has been around for nearly a decade, yet there’s still a lot of hype and confusion surrounding it.
+The term DevOps has been around for more than a decade, yet there’s still a lot of hype and confusion surrounding it.
 Since it’s such an important concept for software developers and ISVs, I wanted to delve into it further and separate fact from fiction.

 What is DevOps?

 DevOps is a combination of software development and information technology operations practices that emphasize the collaboration and communication of software developers (i.e., Dev) and IT professionals who run infrastructure (aka, Ops).
 One of the primary goals of DevOps is to establish a culture and environment where software innovation (e.g., building, testing and releasing software) occurs more rapidly and reliably, contributing to a better customer experience.

 Better security is another goal of DevOps, which occurs as a result of spotting and fixing vulnerabilities more quickly and deploying security updates and patches faster.
 Another aspect of DevOps entails skilled professionals automating formerly manual processes, where developers become users of their software, and manual labor related to an infrastructure becomes unnecessary.

 The explosion of cloud computing has expanded DevOps’ potential and made it more popular among software developers and ISVs.
 Many companies are looking at ways of using DevOps to streamline operational efficiency or improve working relationships across their organizations.